-Hornbeam is a very popular hedging plant, not just because it looks good all year but also because it is so versatile.
-Hornbeam grows in all soil types, even if it is poorly drained and does not suffer from the late Spring frosts that can damage other hedge species.
+Hornbeam hedging can flourish in difficult conditions, including in poorly drained soil and is resistant against late spring frosts that can destroy other hedge species.
 Hornbeam will grow in full sun and partial shade, this is also a good choice for difficult windy and exposed sites where the plants will thrive while bringing valuable shelter and privacy as they develop.

+Hornbeam trees can grow up to 30m in height and live for over 300 years, so hornbeam hedges require consistent maintenance to stop them growing in height.
+They’re best pruned in summer to provide a sight screen in winter.
 Hornbeam can be maintained as a hedge from under 1 metre to over 5 metres, established hedges can be kept in good order with a single trim in late summer.
-For a very formal and manicured look you could trim twice, this may sound like twice as much work but there will be a significantly smaller volume of clippings to get rid of overall!
+For a very formal and manicured look, you could trim twice, this may sound like twice as much work but there will be a significantly smaller volume of clippings to get rid of overall.

 Hornbeam makes an excellent topiary specimen that can be trimmed into most shapes quite easily.
 They make excellent pleached or shaped trees, especially easy if you start with a modest size between 100-150cm that will easily mould against a stout bamboo cane or tree stake to give a straight stem, the perfect starting point.

 Hopes Grove Nurseries are proud to be the UK’s leading hedging specialists since we started 30 years ago.
 During this time, we’ve developed our own expert knowledge that we’d love to share with growers across the country.
 If you’d like to know more about our growing techniques or looking for some tips, give us a call or browse our knowledge hub for more information.
 Each member of our sales team has first-hand growing experience, so we’re well-suited to answering any questions you may have.
 Whether you’re planting Thuja hedging, privet hedges, Alder hedges or Cherry hedges, we’re here to help.